mrtoaf/archimedes-sbom/README.md

 This repository provides a tutorial for generating a Software Bill of Materials (SBOM) for [Tidepool Loop](https://github.com/LoopKit/Loop) using [Anchore Syft](https://github.com/anchore/syft) and viewing it with the SBOM File Viewer.

-[Loop](https://loopkit.github.io/loopdocs/) is an patient-led, open source, insulin dosing application for iOS developed by [Tidepool](https://www.tidepool.org/).
+[Loop](https://loopkit.github.io/loopdocs/) is a patient-led, open source, insulin dosing application for iOS developed by [Tidepool](https://www.tidepool.org/).

-[Anchore](https://anchore.com/) Syft, an open source SBOM generation tool that can output standard formats (e.g., [SPDX](https://spdx.dev/) or [CycloneDX](https://cyclonedx.org/)) by scanning a container or repository.
+[Anchore](https://anchore.com/) Syft is an open source SBOM generation tool that can output standard formats (e.g., [SPDX](https://spdx.dev/) or [CycloneDX](https://cyclonedx.org/)) by scanning a container or repository.

 ## Prerequisites